ellis882/hangman-msp3/README.md

   Guessing a letter or word or input that is not a letter or word of the same length as the secret word.
   After that i made a main function to run the game and put in the option to play again or not.

-- Had made a [flowchart](flowchart-hangman/flowchart-hangman.png) to visualize which steps to take before building the game.
-  This gives you a clear few on where to put the different options in your code.

 ---